 Cervical Myelopathy – Spinal Cord Compression

 Neck pain due to cervical spine and related disorders is a common and often debilitating problem and an important reason for seeking medical attention.
-Neck pain more often arises without relation to a specific activity or neck trauma.
-Such is often the case with myelopathy.
+It often arises without relation to a specific activity or neck trauma.
+Such is often the case with cervical myelopathy.

 We will consider what is often termed cervical spondylotic myelopathy which is a degenerative spine condition with symptoms of neck pain, numb and/or clumsy hands, gait difficulties, sphincter dysfunction, and impotence.
 We will be somewhat repetitive with symptoms, however, it is important to recognize some of the early indications and be aware of the different findings as many of the symptoms are typically not associated with neck problems.
 Progressing or advancing symptoms most often require a surgical consultation.

-We detailed degenerative disc disease, cervical spondylosis and cervical degenerative disc disease in a previous articles.
+We detailed degenerative disc disease, cervical spondylosis, cervical degenerative disc disease and disc herniation in a previous articles.
 Unfortunately, the result of this degenerative process may involve myelopathy – pressure on the spinal cord.

 Cervical spondylotic myelopathy is the result of narrowing (stenosis) of the cervical spinal canal by degenerative and/or congenital (formed at birth) changes.
 Degenerative myelopathy is the most common type of spinal cord dysfunction in patients older than 55 years.
 The onset is usually subtle, with long periods of fixed disability and episodic worsening.
 The first sign is commonly gait spasticity or difficulty in walking, followed by upper extremity numbness and loss of fine motor control in the hands.